Skip to main content

 What documents must be lodged

-Form 388 Copy of financial statements and reports should always be completed and lodged with the documents listed in the table below unless the company or entity lodges its financial statements and reports with the ASX, NSX, SIM VSE or SSX, or the entity is a registered foreign company (Form 405 Statement to verify financial statements of a foreign company).
-If your company holds an AFS licence, you must also lodge a profit and loss statement and balance sheet together with an auditor’s report with Form FS70 Australian financial services licensee profit and loss statement and balance sheet and Form FS71 Auditor's report for AFS licensee.
+Form 388 Copy of financial statements and reports should always be completed and lodged with the documents listed in the table below unless the entity lodges its financial statements and reports with the ASX, NSX or SSX, or the entity is a registered foreign company (Form 405 Statement to verify financial statements of a foreign company).
+If the entity holds an AFS licence, it must also lodge a profit and loss statement and balance sheet together with an auditor’s report with Form FS70 Australian financial services licensee profit and loss statement and balance sheet and Form FS71 Auditor's report for AFS licensee.
 For information on using these forms, see AFS licensees: Lodging your annual accounts and audit report using Form FS70 and FS71.

-A disclosing entity’s half-year financial report is lodged with ASIC using Form 7051 Notification of half yearly reports, unless the disclosing entity lodges with ASX, NSX, SIM VSE or SSX.
+A disclosing entity’s half-year financial report is lodged with ASIC using Form 7051 Notification of half yearly reports, unless the disclosing entity lodges with ASX, NSX or SSX.

 Document Section of the Corporations Act